We’re here to support residents to address anti-social behaviour in a dignified, tolerant and supportive way - check out our good neighbour guide.

 If after following the recommended steps the situation has not improved, you can report it to us.
 You will need to:

 We will request that you forward us copies of the information you have gathered so that we can review your case.
-We are very limited in how we can investigate complaints without this supporting information.
+We are very limited in how we can investigate complaints without this supporting information and we encourage you to upload these when making the report to us.

 We will then review the case, aiming to make contact with you within 3 working days to arrange a face to face meeting.